parthsidpara/Tkinter_repo/README.md

-# Repo to Tkinter code
+# Repo for Tkinter code